The MTCA Coaching Team

 The Power of a Team

-Most importantly, our coaches work as a cohesive team.
-We coordinate the individualized coaching experience of each student to take maximum advantage of our Team’s collective expertise.
+We have carefully selected a uniquely diverse group of expert coaches.
+As our student base grows, we continue to add new teaching artists to maintain the personalization of instruction that is notably enhanced with small instructor:student ratios.
+Our coaches work as a cohesive team.
+We coordinate the individualized coaching experience of each student to take maximum advantage of our team’s collective expertise.

 Ellen M. Lettrich